 Break big news first – If you’re among the first few pages to post newsworthy content on your news feed (relevant to your audience), then you might get an organic uptick.
 This is especially true if you manage to send a status update before it shows in the Trending Topics on the right sidebar.

-Jeff Goins creatively incorporated ‘THE WALKING DEAD’ in his post, once, while it was trending which turned out to be a good idea.
+Jeff Goins creatively incorporated ‘THE WALKING DEAD’ in his news feed post, once, while it was trending which turned out to be a good idea.
 Look out for such opportunities.

 Refer authoritative sources – If you’re curating content, then test different sources.
 Since Facebook shows affinity towards certain pages, you might find a better performing curation source for yourself.